artisan-roaster-scope/artisan/_docs/26-roast-reports.md

 ![roast report 1](/assets/images/gsg/Roast Report 1.png)![roast report 2](/assets/images/gsg/Roast Report 2.png)

-*Exporting Roast Reports*
+*Exporting Roast Reports and other data*

 Under File>Export, you can now export directly into Excel as well as Probat Pilot 1.4, Artisan CSV or JSON, or RoastLogger format.
+The reports now include ROR and special event data as well.
+Note that you can export your roast data and events using the "copy table" button on those tabs of Roast Properties.